 Fund Office Operations

 The Fund Office is closed indefinitely to walk-in visits.
-Under Illinois Executive Order 2020-32, Fund Office operations and employees are considered critical or essential services/workers.
-In order to maintain compliance with Illinois Executive Order 2020-32, as of May 1, 2020, Fund Office operations are being handled predominantly through telework.
 While office operations and Fund business continuity are being adequately maintained, voicemails and return calls may need to be used for certain extensions or sub-departments.
+Please contact customer service if you are in need of assistance getting something delivered to the Fund Office.

-Please know that the privacy and security of personal information of all Participants, Dependents, and Beneficiaries while employees are teleworking are primary objectives of the Fund Office.
-Many efforts such as designated-secure workspaces, headsets, encryption, HIPAA-compliant software, anti-virus software, internal policies, and adequate supervision are being provided to ensure the privacy and security of personal information.
+The privacy and security of personal information of all Participants, Dependents, and Beneficiaries while employees are teleworking are primary objectives of the Fund Office.
+Technical and logistical efforts to maintain the highest standards of privacy and security continue to be in place.

-Although there could be some minor delays in service due to call volume or forwarding, Fund Office staff will continue to be prepared with information to answer questions from Participants, Dependents, and providers regarding coverage of COVID-19-related services and supplies, as well as those usual plan-related questions.
-Persons with questions on any topic are encouraged to contact the Fund Office operator at 1-800-765-4239, option #0 or #6.
-The operator will route calls to the appropriate department.
+Although there could be some minor delays in service due to call volume, the Fund Office staff is prepared with information to answer questions from Participants, Dependents, and providers regarding coverage of COVID-19-related services and supplies, as well as those usual plan-related questions.
+Persons with questions on any topic are encouraged to contact customer service at 1-800-765-4239, option #6.
 Customer service is being maintained from 7:00 am-4:30 pm Central Time, Monday through Friday.
 You can also email email@example.com for general questions (please do not email your protected health information).

 Yours Very Truly,